Antique 17-19th c Hungarian or Polish Gilt Silver Jeweled Mantle Clasp Buckle

 Two elaborate sides clasps, each adorned with plaques worked with openwork scrolling floral designs and mounted-on silver plates and set with various sizes and shapes of 9 faceted purple natural gemstones and connected with the central medallion by triple flattened chains.
 The reverse with fittings to attach the clasp to the garment.

-The central medallion and both buckles stamped on the back with number 12 hallmark.
+The central medallion and both buckles stamped on the back with the number 12 hallmark.
 (The 12 Loth hallmarks were common in Poland and Hungary)

 CONDITION: in overall good condition, shows signs of usage and wear, two oval central Gemstones on both buckles with cracks and one stone chipped.
 Please notice that the pictures in the listing are part of the description of the condition of the object.